 With the aim to have a more organized method of payment and cutting significant costs related to handling cash on product returns, it is also a great opportunity for Flipkart to tap this growing market and compete with rivals like PayTM and MobiKwik.
 The Digital wallets industry in India, still in its initial stages, has been able to gather millions of customers under its umbrella.
 With 135 million wallet users, PayU Money, Paytm, MobiKwik, Oxigen, and My Mobile Payments have captured around 70% of the market revenue, in no particular order (6Wresearch).

 Where previously Flipkart has used cash on delivery for most of its payments other than bill and pre-paid mobile payments, this move means huge numbers for Flipkart given its million user platform.
 PayTM's market is still very small when compared to Flipkart and yet fewer than 5% of its transactions are cash on delivery.

-Cash on delivery is the most reliable form of online transaction in India and hence most used.
+Cash on delivery is the most reliable form of online transactions in India and hence most used.
 Yet, it is not free from cons when it comes to quick refunds.
-On an average, 15% of ecommerce shipments end up in returns, according to experts tracking the industry.
-With Flipkart money people can enjoy benefits like single click payments, cash backs and enticing discounts.
-Other than this regular cash back services ensure that the customer is not leaving the platform.
+On average, 15% of eCommerce shipments end up in returns, according to experts tracking the industry.
+With Flipkart, money people can enjoy benefits like single click payments, cash backs, and enticing discounts.
+Other than this regular cashback services ensure that the customer is not leaving the platform.

 The beginning of commerce advertising?